 Data.
 A big, scary word that for many of us conjures up an image of darkness and confusion.
 For Giorgia Lupi, however, data is the starting point of her creations.
-As a New York based information designer, artist and co-founder of data-driven design firm, Accurat, Giorgia specializes in bringing data to life.
-Addressing data with the utmost sensitivity, she gives it clarity, meaning and emotion.
-From visualizing her own personal experiences, to forming a whole data visualization language for IBM, Giorgia and her team’s work reminds us that data is not about endless lists of numbers and stats – it’s about what lies beneath that and ultimately, it sheds light on human nature.
-Here’s an exploration into Giorgia’s niche expertise of information design, her unique work process and how she uses data as a tool to gain insights into humanity:
+As a New York-based information designer, artist, and co-founder of a data-driven design firm, Accurat, Giorgia specializes in bringing data to life.
+Addressing data with the utmost sensitivity, she gives it clarity, meaning, and emotion.
+From visualizing her own personal experiences to forming a whole data visualization language for IBM, Giorgia, and her team’s work reminds us that data is not about endless lists of numbers and stats – it’s about what lies beneath that and ultimately, it sheds light on human nature.
+Here’s an exploration into Giorgia’s niche expertise in information design, her unique work process, and how she uses data as a tool to gain insights into humanity:

 From numbers to visual masterpieces

 As designers, much of our work involves finding visual ways to communicate often abstract or complex concepts.
 Giorgia does just that, using design to humanize data, making it speak our language and represent our human nature, resulting in pieces that communicate the stories and messages she finds through data.
 “To me, data is primarily a lens – a medium, a tool – I use to understand our human nature and the situations around us,” explains Giorgia.
 “By distilling our personal experiences into what we so coldly call data, and by actively building my datasets, I seek to grasp glimpses of humanity and discover overlooked details.”